mattdho/vibe-coders-guide-to-the-singularity-or-what-to-do-when-the-robots-take-your-job/01-bullshit-jobs-age-of-automation.md

 ## The New Bullshit: AI-Adjacent Roles

-Here's the dark twist: as traditional bullshit jobs get automated, companies are creating new bullshit jobs around AI:
+Here's the dark twist: as traditional bullshit jobs get automated, companies are creating new bullshit jobs around AI.
+It's the same pyramid scheme with different terminology.

-- **AI Prompt Engineers**: Writers who think they're programmers
+- **AI Prompt Engineers**: Writers who think they're programmers (see Chapter 2 for why this won't last)
-- **AI Training Specialists**: People who label data for machines
+- **AI Training Specialists**: People who label data for machines that will soon label their own data
-- **AI Ethics Officers**: Box-tickers for algorithmic bias
+- **AI Ethics Officers**: Box-tickers creating compliance theater for algorithmic bias
-- **AI Integration Managers**: Project managers with new titles
+- **AI Integration Managers**: Project managers with new titles doing the same coordination work
-- **AI Productivity Coaches**: Consultants selling AI snake oil
+- **AI Productivity Coaches**: Consultants selling expensive workshops on ChatGPT basics

-These jobs feel important because they're new and involve AI.
-But they're just as vulnerable to automation as the jobs they replaced.
-GPT-5 will be better at writing prompts than most prompt engineers.
-AI will soon be able to label its own training data.
-Ethics compliance will become another checkbox in AI development workflows.
+These roles feel important because they're new and AI-adjacent.
+But they're following the same pattern as every other interface job: temporary market inefficiency that gets automated away once the tools improve.

+GPT-5 will write better prompts than most prompt engineers.
+Computer vision will eliminate most data labeling work.
+Ethics compliance will become automated safeguards built into AI development workflows.

-The only difference is that these new bullshit jobs pay less and have worse benefits than the old ones.
+The cruel irony?
+These new bullshit jobs often pay less and have worse benefits than the jobs they replaced, while requiring workers to participate in automating themselves out of existence.

 ## Why This Matters for Your Strategy